toptal/picasso/packages/picasso-tailwind/README.md

 # `picasso-tailwind`

-Picasso-specific Tailwind definitions.
-Picasso-specific design tokens from BASE and support for Picasso usage.
+Picasso-specific Tailwind preset that contains Picasso-specific design tokens from BASE and support for Picasso usage.

 The configuration has to be used with `@toptal/base-tailwind` preset like in the example below.